apacheignite/documentation/sql/distributed-dml-to-be-reviewe.md

 After you created a custom key and defined its fields using `QueryEntity` as it's shown above you need to take care of the hash code resolution and equality comparison .

-If there's a class for the key, then a result its `hashCode` method invocation is used for its binary representation.
-It happens when `IgniteBinary#toBinary` is called - implicitly or explicitly.
+If key's class is available in the runtime, then a result of `hashCode` method invocation is used serialized along with the key value and placed into the cache.

 Also, when a `BinaryIdentityResolver` is set for a binary type in configuration as shown in [this section of Binary Marshaller doc](doc:binary-marshaller#changing-default-binary-equals-and-hash-code-behav), hash code is ultimately computed by its means regardless of the way binary object was created.